Hertig-family/CPPON/readme.txt

                     what you need.

      Semaphore use: Semaphores are a necessary evil of multi-threaded programming.
-The protect data from corruption and reading invalid or un-synchronized data.
+The protect data from corruption and reading invalid or unsynchronized data.
 Especially strings.
 However they are extremely dangerous if misused because the can cause threads to become permanently locked.
                     Although in its basic form the CObj can be used without every dealing with them, in which case it will handle them safely without intervention.
 Or access can be used in such a way as to